dhs-gamedev/game-2021/README.md

 # Build Instructions

 ## Dependencies
-This project wil be done with OpenGL, and as such has the dependencies of OpenGL and GLFW.
+This project will be done with OpenGL, and as such has the dependencies of OpenGL and GLFW.
 If you are using macOS, the OpenGL component is not required as it comes with the installation.